TL;DR

 - Peak Age Vulnerability: The highest prevalence of self-reported early cognitive decline is among those aged 45-59, the very demographic shouldering the largest financial responsibilities like mortgages, university fees, and pension contributions.

 - Lifestyle Accelerants: The report links the spike directly to modern lifestyle factors.
-Chronic stress, poor sleep quality (with millions of Brits getting less than the recommended 7 hours), and the "always-on" digital culture are cited as primary contributors to neurological burnout.
+Chronic stress, poor sleep quality (with millions of Brits getting less than the recommended 7 hours), and the "typically-on" digital culture are cited as primary contributors to neurological burnout.

 - The Gender Divide: The data suggests a slightly higher incidence in women, particularly those balancing demanding careers with primary caregiving responsibilities, a phenomenon researchers have termed "cognitive overload."